 - Federal tax ID number

 - Voided business check

 Payment Depot offers fast approvals—within 24 hours—so you can accept credit card payments in as little as two days.
 However, as per industry standards, some merchants with longer delivery timeframes or higher average tickets may be required to provide bank statements or previous processing statements.

 Interchange + 7 cents

-Payment Depot also offers custom pricing plans.
-You can contact the sales team by phone or email to request your quote.
+Payment Depot also offers custom-priced plans.
+You can contact its sales team by phone or email to request a quote.

 Payment Depot doesn’t charge PCI compliance, chargeback, setup, cancellation, and other miscellaneous fees.
-Everything is included in the monthly membership fee.
-When you need new hardware, Payment Depot may provide free equipment, depending on your plan.
-If your subscription doesn’t include free hardware replacement, prices start at $49.
+Everything is included in the monthly membership fee, and there is no long-term contract.

-Payment Depot doesn’t require minimum contract terms and won’t charge you a cancellation fee should you decide you no longer need their services.
-They also have a money-back guarantee for the first 90 days.
+Payment Depot doesn’t require minimum contract terms and won’t charge you a cancellation fee should you decide you no longer need its services.
+It also has a money-back guarantee for the first 90 days.

 Stax by Fattmerchant